jsmienk/BDCSH/REPORT.md

 ##### 1.3.2 Mapper

 The mapper extracts the right data from the value that is parsed into the map function.
 It will split the line of text that is inserted on whitespace.
-Once the line is splitted it will run a validity check and then a `IPOccurrence` which includes an IP and a `1` as the count is created.
-It then extracts the date from the splitted line which will be parsed using the Java build-in `SimpleDateFormat` class.
+Once the line is split it will run a validity check and then a `IPOccurrence` which includes an IP and a `1` as the count is created.
+It then extracts the date from the split line which will be parsed using the Java build-in `SimpleDateFormat` class.
 If all steps are successful, the month and IPOccurrence will be written.

 ```java
 class MonthMapper extends Mapper<LongWritable, Text, IntWritable, IPOccurrence> {